- South America /

 Featured Sol Education Abroad Programs

 Costa Rica is one of the most beautiful countries in the world.
-Explore the verdant cloud forests and tropical coastlines of the Central American country while immersing y...
+Explore the verdant cloud forests and tropical coastlines of this Central American country while studying a...